 Hi, I'm Caitlin.

-I live in a little cottage in Byron Bay, Australia with my one big love, our two beautiful little wildings, and a labradoodle named Tui.
+I live in a little cottage in Byron Bay, Australia with my one big love, our three beautiful little wildings, and a labradoodle named Tui.
 I laugh really loud.
 I'm a recovering perfectionist and a card-carrying member of the Type A club.
 I'm a student of life and a gangster of love.
 I'm a soulful seeker, a renegade researcher and a devoted yogi.
 I'm a textbook Aries...fire, fire. fire.
 Yes, my hair is naturally that colour (more fire).
 I feel like (raw, organic) chocolate should be it's own food group.
 I've been known to listen to Notorious B.I.G. and Tibetan singing bowls within the same 30 minute span.
 I've got mad love for meditation.
 I think mantras, chanting and breath work are The Business.
 I play air-drums like a boss (air-guitar is over rated).
 I have a thing for kimonos... and my Vitamix.
 I'm BFFs with kale.
 My first sentence ever was "You're not the boss of me."
 Diamonds are my birthstone and I can't help that.
 I drink green smoothies like they're going out of style.
 I love to cook and feed people.
 I'm constantly smudging errrrthang.
 I won't B.S. you.
 Ever.
 It's just not how I roll.
 Bottom line: I'm obsessed with all things wellness and I want to make it easy for you to be high on life.
 The right meditation for getting out of a funk?
 Best açaí bowl recipe?
 A daily dose of inspiration to set you off on the right foot?
 Stand-out natural lipgloss?
 Full moon ritual for a fresh start?
 I'm your girl.

 I'm originally from the United States, where I spent a good part of my childhood growing up on a ranch in Oregon.
 Grayback Mountain Ranch.
 Pretty magical place, and chock full of hippies.
 So at a young age, I had my first introduction into things like incense and organics, smudge sticks and sweat lodges, farmers markets and barter festivals, tie-dye and tarot cards, environmentalism and echinacea.
 (My soccer team was literally called The Tie-Dyed Tigers.
 No joke.)